Idealism: Subjective idealism

-One famous proponent of modern idealism was Bishop George Berkeley (1685–1753), an Anglo-Irish philosopher who defended a theory he called immaterialism.
+One famous proponent of modern idealism was George Berkeley (1685–1753), an Anglo-Irish philosopher who defended a theory he called immaterialism.
 This kind of idealism is sometimes also called subjective idealism (also known as phenomenalistic idealism).

 Berkeley held that objects exist only to the extent that a mind perceives them and thus the physical world does not exist outside of mind.
 Berkeley's epistemic argument for this view (found in his A Treatise Concerning the Principles of Human Knowledge) rests on the premise that we can only know ideas in the mind.
 Thus, knowledge does not extend to mind-independent things (Treatise, 1710: Part I, §2).
 From this, Berkeley holds that "the existence of an idea consists in being perceived", thus, regarding ideas "their esse is percipi", that is, to be is to be perceived (1710: Part I, §3).

 Based on this restriction of existence to only what is being perceived, Berkeley holds that it is meaningless to think that there could exist objects that are not being perceived.
 This is the basic idea behind what has been called Berkeley's "master argument" for idealism, which states that "one cannot conceive of anything existing unconceived because in trying to do so one is still conceiving of the object" (1710: Part I, §23).
 As to the question of how objects which are currently not being perceived by individual minds persist in the world, Berkeley answers that a single eternal mind keeps all of physical reality stable (and causes ideas in the first place), and this is God.